Doist/sqs-workers/README.md

 Following shutdown policies are supported:

-- IdleShutdown(idle_seconds): return from function when no new tasks are seend for specific period of time
+- IdleShutdown(idle_seconds): return from function when no new tasks are sent for specific period of time

 - MaxTasksShutdown(max_tasks): return from function after processing at least max_task jobs.
 Can be helpful to prevent memory leaks